divviup/prio-server/facilitator/README.md

 # facilitator

 This is ISRG's implementation of a Prio accumulation server.
 It ingests a share of data uploaded by a device, validates it against other facilitators, then emits the accumulated share to a Prio aggregator.
+It implements the subscriber portion of the `prio-server` pub/sub architecture.
+Each instance of `facilitator` is provided a task queue from which to dequeue tasks, which are either intake-batch or aggregate tasks.

 ## Getting started